 Referrals are welcomed here at Windsor Pet Dental.
 We offer extractions for canine and feline periodontal disease, fractured teeth, resorptive lesions and feline stomatitis (full mouth extractions including pre and post radiographs).
-We place esophagostomy tubes when warranted, take digital dental radiographs, provide root canal therapy of single rooted teeth, placement of crowns on single rooted teeth , treating base narrow canine teeth with orthodontics, vital pulpotomies, partial mandibulectomies and maxillectomies, tissue guided regeneration and more.
+We place esophagostomy tubes when warranted, take digital dental radiographs, provide root canal therapy of single rooted teeth, placement of crowns on single rooted teeth , treating base narrow canine teeth, orthodontics, vital pulpotomies, partial mandibulectomies and maxillectomies, tissue guided regeneration and more.
 If you have any dental related questions please feel free to contact us.

 Routinely pets are sent home the same day except for feline stomatitis cases where we place an esophagostomy tube and keep the cat in our hospital 2-3 days.